 Our thoughts, emotions, and behaviors are all linked in what is known as the thought cycle.
 The thought cycle shows us that our thoughts strongly impact or even dictate how we feel and act.
 So, we all have unhelpful thoughts from time to time.
 However, it is important not to let them change the course of our day.

 Curb Automatic Negative Thoughts with Mindfulness

 Mindfulness has its roots in meditation.
 It is the practice of detaching yourself from the future and past.
 It is about being completely aware of your thoughts and emotions at the moment.
-It can help to even imagine viewing yourself and your state of mind as an outside observer.
+Mindfulness can help to even imagine viewing yourself and your state of mind as an outside observer.
 Practicing mindfulness is a way to become more conscious of yourself and the thoughts you experience.
 This can lower stress as you become more self-aware.

-I want to help you change your relationship to your thoughts.
+I want to help you change your relationship with your thoughts.
 I always suggest that you imagine your thoughts and feelings as objects floating past you that you can pick up and observe or simply let pass you by.